iloveponies/120-hour-epic-sax-marathon/training-day.markdown

 expected, because the string `":("` is not `4` or `9`.

 Run `lein midje` often to see if your code is working or not.
-You can also run `lein midje --lazytest` to start a loop that runs the tests every time you make changes to the code.
+You can also run `lein midje :autotest` to start a loop that runs the tests every time you make changes to the code.

 ## Interactive Clojure